-Students are required to complete the 45-day memo notifying Chemistry and Graduate School of the intended date of the PhD defense.
+Students are required to complete the 45-day memo notifying Chemistry and Graduate School of the intended of the defense.
 The Graduate School has the right to reject your request for graduation with a PhD if this memo is not completed.